roadiz/docs/src/user/nodes-system/managing-node-types.rst

 .. image:: ./img/create_nodetype_button.png
     :align: center

-Upon filling the two mandatory settings *Name* (that developpers will use) and *Display Name* (that back-office users will see), you are now ready to create your first node type.
+Upon filling the two mandatory settings *Name* (that developers will use) and *Display Name* (that back-office users will see), you are now ready to create your first node type.

 .. warning ::
     Be careful when you name your node-type though, *Name* field can't be changed once the node-type is created.
 See *Delete node-type* section to know how to delete a node-type.